AngleProtocol/merkl-docs/mechanisms/campaigns/concentrated-liquidity-mechanisms.md

 ## Reward formula

-When an incentive provider comes to incentivize a concentrated liquidity DEX on Merkl, it specifies a given pool, a period of time for which the pool should be incentivized as well as some specific incentivization parameters that we are going to detail below.
+When an incentive provider decides to incentivize a concentrated liquidity DEX on Merkl, it specifies a given pool, a period of time for which the pool should be incentivized as well as some specific incentivization parameters that we are going to detail below.

-Let's say a pool with two tokens (A and B) is incentivized, the way the Merkl engine works then is that it analyzes the swaps that occurred in the pool during the specified period and computes a reward score for each position based on the following factors:
+Let's say a pool with two tokens (A and B) is incentivized, the way the Merkl engine works is that it analyzes the swaps that occurred in the pool during the specified period and computes a reward score for each position based on the following factors:

 - **Fees Earned:** The fees earned by the position during the period, which represent the liquidity of the position used by the pool.
 - **Token 0 Holding:** The amount of token 0 held by the position during swaps in the pool, compared to the total amount of token 0 in the pool.